Marcelh1/fanx/mysensors/readme.md

 ![entities](https://github.com/Marcelh1/fanx/blob/main/images/ha_entities.png)

 ### 1. Clone Switch (Control)
 Activate this switch to put the Dongle into clone mode, then press a random key on the RF15 remote to clone the addresses.
-After 5s timeout or succesful clone, the switch will be de-activated autmoatically, if the clone was succesful, the source and target address will be updated as well.
+After 5s timeout or succesful clone, the switch will be de-activated automatically, if the clone was succesful, the source and target address will be updated as well.
 ### 2. FAN speed (Control)
 This entity behaves as light control, the state can be read and written.
 Use the yaml code to convert it to FAN entity.
 ### 3. Source Address (Sensor)
 The address of the RF15 remote control.
+This is a 32-bits integer containing 3 bytes.
 ### 4. Target Address (Sensor)
 The address of the Orcon unit.
+This is a 32-bits integer containing 3 bytes.

 Add this to the configuration.yaml: